gvwilson/sensibleadventures/bookster/bookster.md

 Conversation rambled after that.
 When the innkeeper and his daughter came to clear the table, Razi wrapped his *deel* around his long legs and retired to a bench against the common room wall with a book.
+Laeuc took out a flute; another traveller tuned the battered old erhu standing in the corner and joined in, and soon a ragged chorus threw the verses of a round back and forth.
+And if the cheer was a little forced, well, what of it?

-Erileine followed her father and the other Starboard Towners upstairs to their room.
+When the last song ended, Erileine followed her father and the other Starboard Towners upstairs to their room.
 The sliver of cheap orange dayglass the innkeeper had given them threw distorted shadows on the walls as they took off their boots, coats, and overshirts, wrapped themselves in whatever blankets they had brought, and fell asleep on the bed, the floor, in hastily-slung hammocks, and Erileine in the corner, legs stretched out, head pillowed on a roll of blue goat's wool Laeuc had bought for Gaeston.
-She wondered how many others would have picked up something extra for Fraederiq's father as well.  *Most*, she bet herself guiltily.
+She wondered how many others would have picked up something extra for Fraederiq's father as well.
+*Most*, she bet herself guiltily.
 Gaeston wasn't popular, but he was still their neighbor.
 She should get him something as well, and Queçenne too.

 She drifted into sleep, and then into dreams.
 Fraederiq was so small that Erileine could have picked him up with one hand, except he was